Population genetics in microchannels: Discussion

 \section{Discussion}

-In this study, we developed a theory of population genetics for microbes proliferating in microchannels.
-We base our theory on microfluidic experiments with \textit{E. coli} populations growing in straight microchannels with two open ends.
-Our experiments reveal that population dynamics generates stripes of clonal populations inside the microchannels.
-This result is in sharp contrast to the case of bacterial populations growing on agar plates, where competing populations organize into sectors whose boundaries perform random walks \cite{hallatschek2007genetic}.
-Our theory shows that the peculiar pattern we observe in our experiment is an outcome of pushing dynamics.
-This dynamics, combined with the geometry of the microchannels, causes a fast exponential loss of genetic diversity, rapid fixation within each lane, and slower competition among lanes.
-Because of the ordered population structure inside the microchannels, our lattice model quantitatively predicts the dynamics of diversity loss with remarkable accuracy.
+In this paper, we studied the population genetics of microbial populations growing in microchannels with open ends.
+We base our study on a simple model in which cells are placed in lanes that are shifted by reproduction events.
+This shifting dynamics, combined with the geometry of the microchannels, causes a fast exponential loss of genetic diversity, rapid fixation within each lane, and slower competition among lanes.
+Our experiments quantitatively confirm these predictions and reveal that population dynamics generates stripes of clonal populations inside the microchannels.
+This outcome is in sharp contrast to the case of bacterial populations growing on agar plates, where competing populations organize into sectors whose boundaries perform random walks \cite{hallatschek2007genetic}.

-A basic ingredient of our model is the fact that reproducing cells push entire lanes of other cells.
-Previously, Allen and Novak studied a similar dynamics on a one dimensional ring \cite{allen2012evolutionary}, concluding that this structure does not significantly affect selection strength.
-In contrast, in a model of epithelial tissues, it was concluded that the pushing dynamics suppresses selection \cite{Iwasa}.
-The reason is that, in this latter model, cells are arranged in a linear array and can be expelled only on one end.
-Therefore, the cell next to the opposite end possesses a large positional advantage, in a similar fashion as in the mother machine \cite{rob_Ecoli}.
-Random mutations of this cell are very likely to reach fixation, regardless of whether they confer a selective advantage, they are deleterious, or neutral.
-Conversely, fixation probabilities of mutations occurring elsewhere are very small.
+Previous population models considered shifting dynamics in a single lane.
+Allen and Novak studied a similar model on a one dimensional ring \cite{allen2012evolutionary}, concluding that this dynamics does not significantly affect the selection strength.
+However, a model of epithelial tissues has led to the conclusion that the shift dynamics suppresses selection \cite{Iwasa}.
+In this latter model, cells are arranged in a linear array and can be expelled only on one end, in a similar fashion as in the mother machine \cite{rob_Ecoli}.
+Therefore, random mutations of the cell next to the opposite end are very likely to reach fixation, whereas fixation probabilities of mutations occurring elsewhere are very small.
+Our results show that this imbalance in fixation probabilities is a robust consequence of pushing dynamics in channels with multiple lanes and open ends, that does not require a strict geometric constraint imposing all cells to descend from a mother cell.

-Our results show that, indeed, selection is generally suppressed when microbial populations grow in confined geometries.
-In particular, this fact holds in channels with two open ends and harboring multiple lanes of cells.
-We have shown that, in these systems, cells located in a narrow region in the middle of the microchannel possess a large positional advantage over others.
-The outcome of such uneven positional advantage can be interpreted as an effective random drift slowing down the evolution of the population.